Chorochromatic map: Conceptual and data model

 Some of these classification systems are hierarchical, meaning some values are more similar to each other than others (e.g., geologic strata by age, language families).
 In this case, a wise choice of map symbols such as similar colors (e.g. similar shades of red) can help to portray the hierarchy effectively.

 The regions depicted on a chorochromatic map are very scale-dependent.
 It is rare that a thematic region is truly homogeneous; typically, there are smaller regions or locations that are different, but the cartographer or data manager has determined that these are not large enough to show at the scale of the map, and has merged them into the surrounding regions.
 For example, on a county-scale land use map, a single farm house would not be shown amid several square miles of farmland, whereas on a land use map focused on that farm, the house might be significant to show.
 On a land use map of an entire country, the farmland itself would probably not be large enough to show.
 As with all forms of Cartographic generalization, this can lead to uncertainty and misinterpretation if not done wisely.

 In a Geographic information system, a discrete field may be stored in either a vector or raster format, typically chosen based on the larger context of the project.
 Most software has tools to symbolize either format as a chorochromatic map.
 For example, in Esri products such as ArcMap and ArcGIS Pro, the "Unique Values" type of symbology is available for both kinds of data.
 The same goes for the "Categorized" symbology type in QGIS.

 Application domains

-A compound chorochromatic map of Indo-Aryan (Indic) languages in South Asia.
-The color scheme represents the hierarchical nature of language classification, by grouping similar language families: yellows are Eastern Indic, purples are Dardic, reds are Southern Indic, greens are Western Indic, browns are Northern Indic, and oranges are Central Indic.

 The categorized phenomena that have been mapped using chorochromatic maps are extremely varied, coming from both physical and human geography.
 The following are a few examples: